millakortelainen/horseAlgorithm/documentation/testing-document.md

 [insert here stuff from jacoco]

 The performance of the application is tested in the class called "Tester.java".
+The performance tests use Java function System.nanotime() to conclude the duration of opertaion of the algorithms.
+The Gale-Shapley algorithm is tested 50 times with parameters of 10, 100, 1 000, 10 000 and 100 000 pairs of horses and riders.
+Then the average of these runs is calculated to determine the performance of the algorithm.

 ## What types of input were used

+The input for the Gale-Shapely algorithm is generated using the HorseFactory and RiderFactory classes.
+With these classes n riders and horses are generated and then given to the algorithm for processing.

 ## How can the tests be repeated